GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 Building on the previously defined YANG-KG-SEMANTIC-GENERALIZATION scenario, this section presents two approaches to construct the structuring ontology of the ITSM-KG by combining YANG models translated into RDFS/OWL and a meta-ontology enabling the analysis of the operational context of the network lifecycle.
 As techniques for identifying alignments between data models is beyond the scope of this document, we refer interested readers to specialized literature in this field, such as {{ONTO-MATCH-2022}}.

-For the sake of clarity, we introduce the following additional definitions:

-ONTO-YANG-MODEL:
-: For a given YANG model, its equivalent RDFS/OWL representation.

-ONTO-ITSM:
-: For a given ITSM-KG, the RDFS/OWL ontology that structures the ITSM-KG.

-ONTO-LINKER:
-: For a given (set of) ONTO-YANG-MODEL and a given ONTO-META, the implementation of the equivalence relationships between the key concepts and key properties of the (set of) ONTO-YANG-MODEL and ONTO-META.

 To present the approaches, we assume the ability to convert a given YANG model into its ONTO-YANG-MODEL (i.e. its equivalent RDFS/OWL representation).
 The code snippet in {{snippet-ietf-network-node}} is a fictional example of translating the "node" concept from {{!RFC8345}} into its RDFS/OWL equivalent.